mrasoftGithub/CEFSimplifiedVS17/README.md

 # CEFSimplifiedVS17
 A Visual Studio 2017 C# Windows Forms App (.NET Framework) project for testing ClickOnce.

-The project uses NuGet package CefSharp.WinForms version 87.1.132

-Error "Could not load file or assembly'CefSharp.Core.Runtie.dll'." occurred on running the setup.exe created by clickOnce in Visual Studio 2017.
-The error did not occur in Visual Studio 2019.

-To solve the error property CefSharpBuildAction is added to the .csproj projectfile for a x64 target framework.
-Furthermore extra tags are added to the .csproj projectfile for removing duplicate entries in the manifest file.
+The main branch was referred to as 'master' but from october 2020 on Github has decided to use the word 'main' instead.

-The source code can be found in the master branch.
+In this repository we still use the old name and you can find the project and its source code in the 'master' branch.